-Effective May 1, 2017, Sherbrooke commenced participation in the PSSP for future service.
-The liability related to the Sherbrooke pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
-The liability transfer was accompanied by an initial corresponding asset transfer, as well as a final asset transfer amount owing in 2018.
-The liabilities, assets transferred and the contributions receivable are all reflected in the valuation results as at December 31, 2017.
+Effective February 1, 2018, the liability related to the Cape Breton Regional Municipality pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
+The liability transfer was accompanied by an initial corresponding asset transfer.
+As the membership data has not yet been provided to the PSSP in final form, we have estimated the value of the liability transfer as at December 31, 2018 for valuation purposes corresponding to the assets transferred.

-The following is a summary of the main provisions of the Plan in effect on December 31, 2017.
+The following is a summary of the main provisions of the Plan in effect on December 31, 2018.
 This summary is not intended as a complete description of the Plan.